top of page

 Me at the Mount Lincoln summit of Decalibron, Colorado.
 2021 by Hayley Babbitt.

 They say that the mind is so powerful that it can override your physical limit.
-The first time I experienced this phenomenon was on my 8 hour trek in central Colorado on the Decalibron loop, summiting four 14,000+ ft. mountain peaks.
+The first time I experienced this phenomenon was on a trek in central Colorado, summiting multiple peaks along one of the rocky mountains' highest ranges.
+Decalibron, the name given to these four 14,000+ ft.
+(4200+ m for my foreign friends) mountain summits (Mt.
+Democrat, Mt.
+Cameron, Mt.
+Lincoln & Mt.
+Bross), would be a great feat for a novice mountaineer like myself.
 With only a couple of months of hiking experience under my belt, I had made my initial goal to be content with only summiting one of the four peaks.
-But once I got to the trailhead, having all four summit signs made on shreds of cardboard, I knew I had gone to finish all of Decalibron - all four 14ers in less than 24 hours.
+But once I got to the trailhead, having all four summit signs made on shreds of cardboard, I knew I had gone to finish all of Decalibron - all four "14ers" in less than 24 hours.

 Screenshot of the Decalibron Loop Trail via AllTrails.

-First and foremost, it is wise to use a map when high altitude hiking.
+First and foremost, it is wise to use a map when hiking in general.
 I personally use AllTrails, and pay for the premium membership in order to download maps offline (not sponsored).
 Above is a screenshot of the AllTrails version of the Decalibron Loop map, which is what I used on my hike of the loop.

 Me on the top of Mount Democrat, Colorado.
 2021 by Hayley Babbitt.

 Having decided to move clockwise around the loop, my first peak to summit was Mount Democrat.
-I started my trek to the base of Democrat from Kite Lake trailhead around 9am to give myself plenty of daytime for this hike.
+I started my trek to the base of Democrat from Kite Lake trailhead around 9:00 a.m. to give myself plenty of daytime for this hike, although starting earlier would have been even better.
 This first ascent is the hardest climb up out of any of the peaks, aside from those who start counter-clockwise up Mount Bross.
 I found that going up Democrat was decently challenging, but probably wouldn't have been too difficult if I had prior high altitude hiking experience.
 Compared to all 14ers in Colorado (there are 58), I would assume Mount Democrat would be labeled as easy-moderate.

 When I look back now, I think that the most challenging part of summiting Democrat on a clockwise route is the point where Kite Lake merges into the climb up the range.
 After exerting energy on the steady 3 mile uphill climb to the bottom of the range, you will probably be huffing a little bit before you even start the actual ascent.
 I would consider it a great warmup for the more challenging climb up the peak.

 At the peak of Democrat, there were 3 large, body builder type men taking a rest after summit.
 Although I was not feeling great by this point, feeling pretty fatigued and starting to ache already, the three men at the top looked ten times worse than I did.
-It was at this moment that I learned that what I had just done is more than just a workout or physical exercise; I was had just climbed to the top of a 14,000+ ft. mountain.
-Just because those men are physically strong does not mean that they had an advantage in climbing mountain tops over me, a 5'2", chubby 19-year-old girl.
+It was at this moment I learned that what I had just done is more than just a workout or physical exercise; I had just climbed to the top of a 14,000+ ft. mountain.

-After the three men started their descent back down Democrat, all looking and feeling miserably altitude sick combined with exhaustion, I saw another man struggling to come up the peak.
+After the three men started their descent back down Democrat, all looking and feeling miserably altitude sick, I saw another man struggling to come up the peak.
 When he got a bit closer to the top, I asked him if he was planning on doing the rest of the summits.
-To my surprise, the 30-something-year-old guy gasping for air replied that he intended on finishing them and so that he would do.
+To my surprise, the 30-something-year-old guy gasping for air replied that he intended on finishing them and so that's what he'd do.
 Immediately I thought to myself that if he could do this then I could, too, and so we set off onto the next peak on our trek: Mount Cameron.

 Me on top of Mount Cameron, Colorado.
 2021 by Hayley Babbitt.

 Right off the bat, Mount Cameron might have had the most false summits I have ever seen on a mountain hike.
 Although annoying, I guess you could say it only made for greater anticipation to get to the top.
-The stretch between Democrat and Cameron was also the second longest section of Decalibron, so it felt like it took forever at some points even though the summit looked so close.
+The stretch between Democrat and Cameron was also the second longest section of Decalibron, so it felt like it took forever at some points despite the summit seeming very close.

 Along my way to Cameron's summit, I met a couple of avid hikers from Fort Collins, Colorado.
 After telling me a bit about their experience hiking 14ers, such as the famous Longs Peak, I knew I wouldn't be able to match their pace for very long.
 After they left me to finish the climb, I met up with them again on the top of Cameron where they took my picture on the summit.